oth-body/hoot/README.md

 # hoot - A Nostr CLI Tool

 A secure command-line interface for interacting with the Nostr network.
 Features encrypted key storage, profile management, and multi-relay support.
+Made for shenanigans,not for serious critical use

 ## Features